 Managing ash dieback at Croft Castle

-The level of ash dieback in Fishpool Valley is severe, which is similar to many places in Herefordshire and throughout the country.
+The level of ash dieback at Croft Castle is severe, which is similar to many places in Herefordshire and throughout the country.
 This means we need to fell and remove many infected trees for safety reasons.
 There’s a potential risk to visitors if the badly infected trees next to the footpaths shed limbs and boughs, or even fall as they “die back”.
 Once the tree is infected, the disease is usually fatal.
 It’s very sad for our wonderful ash trees to be infected in this way, but we have to act quickly to guarantee public, staff and contractor safety.

 Ash dieback, or ‘chalara’ is an Asian fungal disease which spread to the British countryside from imported trees carrying the infection six years ago.
 The progress of the disease is rapid, since the fungal spores can be carried by the wind for many miles.
 We don’t yet know what the full impact of the disease will be in Britain but it seems likely to affect up to 95% of our ash trees.

 In areas that are away from public footpaths and high visitor usage areas, we're leaving ash trees standing to find out which specimens display tolerance to the disease, and then let them reproduce.